Three0Dev/JS-SDK/README.md

 WIP - Will be released during beta version

 ## License and Code of Conduct
-This repository is distributed under the terms of both the the Apache License (Version 3.0).
+This repository is distributed under the terms of both the the GPL License (Version 3.0).
 See [LICENSE](LICENSE).

 See [Code of Conduct](CODE_OF_CONDUCT.md) for more information on contribution and ethical standards.